-Cut to fit ostomy systems are used mainly where the stoma is irregular and as its name implies, it means cutting an opening on the flange that fits around your stoma.
+Cut to fit ostomy systems are used mainly where the stoma is irregular, and, as its name implies, it means cutting an opening on the flange that fits around your stoma.

 The above stoma shapes can arise as a result of various factors.
-For example, the stoma can heal with scarring tissue that distorts its shape or the current contours of the abdomen can also determine the final appearance and shape of the stoma.
+For example, the stoma can heal with scarring tissue that distorts its shape.
+The current contours of the abdomen can also determine the final appearance and shape of the stoma.
 Immediately after surgery, the stoma is usually much bigger due to the natural inflammation and swelling process.
-With time, the stoma size reduces until it settles on a final size when healing is complete.
+With time, the stoma size reduces until it settles on a final size once healing is complete.

 The cut-to-fit ostomy procedure

 There are two ways of doing this.
-The first is by using scissors and the second is by the use of a flange cutter which is commercially available from various ostomy product manufacturers.
+The first is by using scissors and the second is by the use of a flange cutter, which is commercially available from various ostomy product manufacturers.
 They are much easier to use and give finer results than scissors.

 The flange is placed and cut on a hard surface since a soft surface can lead to it being damaged and may result in an irregularly cut opening.
 The size of the opening is determined by the latest stoma measurements.
 It is important to cut the opening about 3-4mm larger than the stoma outline because this extra space helps to prevent stoma trauma during flange removal.

-The usual skin preparation is carried out before placing the flange on the peristomal skin.
-Different professionals have different ways of doing this but the common goal is to prevent or reduce skin infection and skin irritation.
-Common pouching products used include skin sealants, skin barrier pastes, powders, and solvents.
+Different professionals carry out the skin preparation procedure in particular ways, but the common goal is to prevent or reduce skin infection and irritation.
+Common pouching products usually include skin sealants, skin barrier pastes, powders, and solvents.

 - Facilitating effective and hygienic discharge collection

 - Protection of the skin around the stoma from stoma discharge.
-This in turn prevents skin irritation, inflammation and infection.
+This, in turn, prevents skin irritation, inflammation, and infection.